NEOAdvancedTechnology/smpte2022-6-dissector/README.md

    and Global plugin directories.
 After putting this dissector in the proper folder, "About Wireshark/Plugins" should list "SMPTE-2022-6.lua"

-3) In Wireshark Preferences, under "Protocols", set SMPTE_2022_6 as dynamic payload type 98
+3) In Wireshark Preferences, under "Protocols/SMPTE_2022_6", set dynamic payload type to 98

 4) Capture packets of SMPTE 2022-6